 State’s Active Management Areas

 The City of Prescott is one of four (4) incorporated communities that reside within the State’s Prescott Active Management Area (PrAMA) and the remainder of the land is unincorporated Yavapai County.
 The PrAMA was defined by the passage of the 1980 Groundwater Management Act (Code) and is regulated by the Arizona Department of Water Resources (ADWR).
 Due to stipulations in the Code, in 1999, the Assured Water Supply rules were invoked in the PrAMA, which restricts the use of groundwater supplies for new subdivision development.
 For more information, see the Final Determination on the Safe-Yield Status of the Prescott AMA.
+In June 2021, ADWR released 2021 Prescott AMA Groundwater Flow Model Update which provides improved information on the structure and influences on the local aquifers.
 The ADWR website contains additional information on all aspects of water management with in the PrAMA.

 City’s Assured Water Supply Designation